 7 Ways to Help Your Family Stay Physically Active This Summer

-Planet Fitness is offering a free summer membership for all kids ages 15-18 from May 15- Sept 1.
+Planet Fitness is offering a free summer membership for all kids ages 14-19 from now until Aug 31st.
 This takes place at all locations and it is very easy to register.
 So sign up the whole family or have your teen find a friend to go with them.

-If you’re local to Cincinnati and available on Saturday, June 9 from 9 a.m. – 11 a.m., come on down to Paul Brown Stadium!
+If you’re local to Cincinnati and available on Saturday, July 15 from 9 a.m. – 11:30 a.m., come to Nippert Stadium!
 We will have free recess, called Recess in the Stadium, for kids ages 4-14 years old.
 If you’re not local, check listings in your area.
 I’ve seen traveling bouncy castles, water slides and more that travel the country.

 Group workouts can be incredibly effective at keeping your family motivated and active.
-If you’re in Cincinnati, here are two guides outlining free workout classes throughout the summer: City Beat’s guide to find free yoga and fitness classes, as well as Cincinnati Parent’s best exercise classes for kids.
+If you’re in Cincinnati, here are two guides outlining some free, some fee-based workout classes throughout the summer: Eventbrite’s guide to find yoga and fitness classes, as well as Cincinnati Parent’s best exercise classes for kids.